 We prefer our needs and desires first before making any connections.
 But, this isn’t the case here.
 Your brothers’ needs are more important than your desires.

 Your mind should be free from your own needs.
-You must think what does your brother need and how can you provide it.
+You must think what does your brother needs and how can you provide it.

 This same concept is defined in many religions too.

-For example, there are many Biblical references which promote brotherly love, such as ‘Let brotherly love continue’ – Hebrews 13:11.
+For example, there are many Biblical references that promote brotherly love, such as ‘Let brotherly love continue’ – Hebrews 13:11.